MrMinemeet/ebnf_railroad_visualizer/README.md

 ## TODOs
 * Make UI nicer and a bit more user-friendly.
 Maybe also add some instructions and a dark mode 🌕
 * Fix "too much recursion" when expanding NTS that contain themselves
-* Make a small "x" on the top left of the expanded NTS box to close it.
-  Another possibility is to add a "x" when hovering a expanded NTS box name.

 ## Included Dependencies / Other Resources
 - [railroad.js](https://github.com/tabatkins/railroad-diagrams) by Tab Atkins Jr. (and others) with some modifications (see comment in the file at line ~16)